 - Imaginal and in vivo exposure strategies for post traumatic stress, including techniques to moderate the intensity of the experience.

-Supplied to Participants: CD-ROM with anxiety treatment forms and handouts for clients; Presentation Slide handouts
+Supplied to Participants: PDF electronic copies of anxiety treatment forms and handouts for clients, plus a set of presentation slide handouts.

-This course can be combined with Relaxation Skills Training and/or Relaxation Skills Training to create a two-day or three-day program.
+The course can be combined with Relaxation Skills Training to create a two-day program.